 Closing the app may not always be successful.
 Some applications become stuck and unusable.
 As a result, closing the window will no longer be possible.
 You’ll have to kill or forcibly quit the operating process in this unusual situation.
 Many folks are familiar with this method, while others are unfamiliar with it.
 In this post, we’ll show you how to kill a process or force an application to quit in Windows 11.

 Kill a process in Windows 11

 If your Windows 11 PC has been stuck at a program and stopping use to use other applications and programs?
 You will have to kill it.
 To kill a frozen process in Windows 11, you will press the Alt+F4 shortcut on your keyboard.
 This is the easiest and simplest method one can do you kill a frozen program in Windows 11.
 Whenever you use this shortcut, it will automatically kill non-responsive or frozen programs.

 Also, it’s possible that this will take a few seconds to do its task.
 Wait a few seconds if you don’t notice anything right away.
 Use the command only when absolutely essential; executing it multiple times in a row will close all of the processes.

 Force Close a Program in Windows 11 using Task Manager

 If you are unable to force close the frozen application or program even by using the command.
 In such a scenario, you will have to execute the Task manager method to force close unresponsive Windows and to get rid of them.
 Let’s check step by step method using which you can force close an unresponsive Windows.

-- To begin, open Task Manager either by pressing the Ctrl+Shift+Esc shortcut key and launch the Task Manager or search it in the start menu.
+- Press the Ctrl+Shift+Esc shortcut key and launch the Task Manager or search it in the start menu.

 - Now navigate to the Processes tab in Task Manager.

 - Now under the process tab, look for the program you want to close.